 I started telling people on my tours that I come from a family of mediums (that’s another story) and eventually confessed that spirits communicated with me.

 The floodgates opened.
 Not only did more spirits begin yammering and visiting, but more humans wanted to talk too.
 Nearly every person on my tour, at some point during the 90-minute walk, wanted to talk about their own paranormal experiences, ask questions, and not be told they were making things up, or laughed at.

 I realized I was conducting ghost therapy.

 I found teachers and mentors and took classes.
-I discovered the technique that works best for me for translating messages from ghosts, spirits and our own higher selves into practical English.
-And I learned that sharing this skill with others can bring great guidance and comfort to both the living and the dead.
+I discovered the technique that works best for me for translating messages from, spirits and our own higher selves into practical English.
+And I learned that sharing this skill with others can bring great guidance and comfort to both the living and our discarnate loved ones.